zhezengzz/academic/content/authors/admin/_index.md

 email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Hi!
+I'm Zhe Zeng; thanks for visiting my homepage.
+I'm a third year Ph.D. student in Computer Science at University of [California, Los Angeles (UCLA)](https://samueli.ucla.edu/).
+It's very lucky for me to be advised by Professor [Guy Van den Broeck](http://web.cs.ucla.edu/~guyvdb/) and to be a member of [Statistical and Relational Artificial Intelligence (StarAI) Lab](http://starai.cs.ucla.edu/)✨.

+My research interests primarily lie in the intersection of Artificial Intelligence and formal methods.
+The goal of my research is to combine probabilistic and formal verification techniques to deal with both uncertainty as well as relational structure, and to build AI systems that are able to efficiently and reliably make inference and learn from heterogeneous data.

+I received my bachelor's degree in Mathematics at [Zhejiang University](http://www.zju.edu.cn/).
+As an undergraduate student, I was lucky to collaborate with [Prof. Qiang Liu](https://www.cs.utexas.edu/~lqiang/) at [Dartmouth College](http://home.dartmouth.edu/) in theory and methods for robust, scalable, and nonparametric variational inference.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.